Sound amplification by stimulated emission of radiation: History

 This concept can be more conceivable by imagining it in analogy to laser theory.
 Theodore Maiman operated the first functioning LASER on May 16, 1960 at Hughes Research Laboratories, Malibu, California, A device that operates according to the central idea of the "sound amplification by stimulated emission of radiation" theory is the thermoacoustic laser.
 This is a half-open pipe with a heat differential across a special porous material inserted in the pipe.
 Much like a light laser, a thermoacoustic SASER has a high-Q cavity and uses a gain medium to amplify coherent waves.
 For further explanation see thermoacoustic heat engine.

 The possibility of phonon laser action had been proposed in a wide range of physical systems such as nanomechanics, semiconductors, nanomagnets and paramagnetic ions in a lattice.

 Finding materials that stimulate emission was needed for the development of the SASER.
 The generation of coherent phonons in a double-barrier semiconductor heterostructure was first proposed around 1990.
 The transformation of the electric potential energy in a vibrational mode of the lattice is remarkably facilitated by the electronic confinement in a double-barrier structure.
 On this basis, physicists were searching for materials in which stimulated emission rather than spontaneous emission, is the dominant decay process.
 A device was first experimentally demonstrated in the Gigahertz range in 2009.

 Announced in 2010, two independent groups came up with two different devices that produce coherent phonons at any frequency in the range megahertz to terahertz.
 One group from the University of Nottingham consisted of A.J.
 Kent and his colleagues R.P.
 Beardsley, A.V.
 Akimov, W. Maryam and M. Henini.
-The other group from the California Institute of Technology (Caltech) consisted of Ivan S. Grudinin, Hansuek Lee, O. Painter and Kerry J. Vahala from Caltech implemented a study on Phonon Laser Action in a tunable two-level system.
+The other group from the California Institute of Technology (Caltech) consisted of I.S.
+Grudinin, H. Lee, O. Painter and K.J.
+Vahala from Caltech implemented a study on Phonon Laser Action in a tunable two-level system.
 The University of Nottingham device operates at about 440 GHz, while the Caltech device operates in the megahertz range.
 According to a member of the Nottingham group, the two approaches are complementary and it should be possible to use one device or the other to create coherent phonons at any frequency in the megahertz to terahertz range.
 A significant result rises from the operating frequency of these devices.
 The differences between the two devices suggest that SASERs could be made to operate over a wide range of frequencies.

 Work on the SASER continues at the University of Nottingham, the Lashkarev Institute of Semiconductor Physics at the National Academy of Sciences of Ukraine, and Caltech.

+In 2023 researchers using a Paul trap coaxed two ions into forming a phonon laser containing fewer than 10 phonons, placing it firmly in the quantum regime, whereas previous phonon lasers had had at least 10,000 phonons.